Hvala has come a long way since its beginning days as a waffles kiosk at 313@somerset.

 Also, the Goma had a delicious, earthy black sesame flavour, matched with smooth and moist texture.

 The Houjicha slice, which I believe is a relatively new offering, could have been on the dryer side, and more of that Houjicha-ness would have been better.
+(Unfortunately, I heard that they have phased this cake out.)

 I think Hvala has managed to carve out a niche for themselves, in finding that sweet spot between offering quality Japanese tea with some modern interpretation.